kanboard/documentation/content/en/v1/admin/ldap.md

 define('LDAP_SSL_VERIFY', false);

 // Enable LDAP START_TLS
-define('LDAP_START_TLS', false);;
+define('LDAP_START_TLS', false);
 ```

 ### Disable Automatic Account Creation

-By default, Kanboard will create a user account automatically if nothing
+By default, Kanboard will create a user account automatically if nothing is found.
-is found.

-You can disable this behavior if you prefer to create user accounts
-manually to restrict Kanboard to only some people.
+You can disable this behavior if you prefer to create user accounts manually to restrict Kanboard to only some people.

 Change the value of `LDAP_USER_CREATION` to `false`: